Show sorting icons in column headings

 Note: Normally the radio buttons will attempt to display horizontally.
 However, you can give the column a fixed narrow width to force the options to display in a vertical column as above.

-3. Single radio button – how to use
+3. Single variation as radio button

 The following steps are illustrated in the screenshots below.
 Please follow along the highlighted sequence of steps in the screenshot.